DEFRA/ffc-development-guide/docs/secrets-management.md

 ### Excluding files and directories

-The `pre-commit` configuration file detailed in the [guide for creating FFC git repositories](source-code.md) contains a regex for exluding files from the `detect-secrets` scan.
-This can be updated to exlude additional files or directories.
+The `pre-commit` configuration file detailed in the [guide for creating FFC git repositories](source-code.md) contains a regex for exlcuding files from the `detect-secrets` scan.
+This can be updated to exlcude additional files or directories.
 Update with caution.